 It’s getting warmer and I’m ready to head outside and do some gardening!
 I love to put fun, unusual critters in my yard, so I decided to try my hand at metal “art” (ha!)
+This dragonfly from a whisk project is fun to make and looks beautiful in my flower beds.
+Here’s how you can make your own.

 I used an inexpensive whisk to create this pretty, sparkly dragonfly!
 I found the whisk for just $1 at my local grocery store, but this would also be a way to recycle any old balloon whisks you have lying around.
 I was tempted to spray paint my dragonfly, but in the end, I left it silver.
 That’s always an option, though, if you want something more colorful.